cdurf1/Trial/Manage_maintain_HA_lustre_fs_5_0.md

 <a id="5.1"></a>
 ## Increase a file system's storage capacity

 Perform the following procedures to increase a file system's storage capacity.
 This section applies to managed, high-availability file systems.
-For instructions on increasing the capacity a monitored file system, see MAKEREF Detect and monitor existing Lustre file systems.
+For instructions on increasing the capacity a monitored file system, see <a href="Detect_and_monitor_existing_LFS_7_0.md/#7.0">Detect and monitor existing Lustre file systems</a>.

 **Add a storage server**